nickdunwell/milestone-project1/README.md

   ![Booking Page](assets/images/booking-form.jpg)

   The success page appears after you have successfully completed the booking form.
-The for is set up that you need to complete the appropriate criteria (a number in the phone number box, email address in the email box, etc.), so that the user gets instant feedback as to whether the form has been filled in and sent correctly.
+The form is set up that you need to complete the appropriate criteria (a number in the phone number box, email address in the email box, etc.), so that the user gets instant feedback as to whether the form has been filled in and sent correctly.

   ![Success Page](assets/images/Success.jpg)